linera-io/linera-protocol/CLI.md

 * `set-default` — Change the wallet default chain
 * `init` — Initialize a wallet from the genesis configuration
 * `forget-keys` — Forgets the specified chain's keys
+* `forget-chain` — Forgets the specified chain, including the associated key pair